Blog

 5. Neighborhood Detective Mystery

 Create a fictional mystery: “A valuable painting has been stolen from the museum!”
 Place detective clues and witness statements around the neighborhood.
 Tweens must interview “witnesses” (adults playing roles), gather evidence, and solve the case.
+For a full planning guide with 30+ free clue ideas, see our Detective Scavenger Hunt Guide.

 6. Social Media Scavenger Hunt